silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/04_inheritance.md

 ### Inheritance: A deep dive

-There are two components to the way inheritance is handled at build time:
+There are several ways inheritance is handled at build time:

 * Implicit field / type exposure
+* Interface generation
-* Interface generation and assignment to types
+* Assignment of generated interfaces to types
+* Assignment of generated interfaces to queries

 We'll look at each of these in detail.